ibm-cloud-docs/power-iaas/at-events.md

 ## List of events: {{site.data.keyword.powerSys_notm}}
 {: #at_actions_virtual_servers}

-The following events are for working with each virtual servers within the {{site.data.keyword.powerSys_notm}} instance.
+The following events are for working with each virtual server within the {{site.data.keyword.powerSys_notm}} instance.

 | Action                        | Description                          |
 |:------------------------------|:-------------------------------------|